sadashish2002/Optimization-of-Agricultural-Production-Engine/README.md

 # Optimization-of-Agricultural-Production-Engine
 Project for 5th semester (Machine Learning Using Python).

-This Project  is Developed by SADASHISH KUMAR BHOKTA
+This Project  is Developed by SADASHISH KUMAR BHOKTA and VAISHNAVI BHUSHAN

 # Description